Adediwuraola12/hr-analysis-dashboard/README.md

   5. The highest sales was made from the Mountain 200 product

   ## Recommendations
-  Based on the analysis, i recommend the following actions;
+  Based on the analysis, i recommend that a survey should be carried out to discover the cause of the attrition and necessary actions should be taken immediately after the survey.
-  .
-More Staffs should be employeed to the sales department to reduce the workload on each employee.
-  .
-The company sholud endeavor to add some incetives to the salary of the sales executive and others also.
-  .The company should create a conducive working environment and make everyone feel involved.

-  ## Limitations
-  I had to remove all Passive and inactive employee because they would affect the accuracy from the analysis.